abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 With many people away, it’s so quiet I can hear the water dripping over the sound of our breathing.
-We can have our own little retreat here today, which is the way it should be all the time.
+We can have our own little retreat here today, which is the way it is here anyway regardless of the day.
 We can use every opportunity to practice mindfulness—to be aware of where our body is and what our mind is doing and ask ourselves, *Is this a skillful state of mind or is it an unskillful state of mind?
 Am I distracted?
 Am I in touch?
 Am I so absorbed in what I’m doing that I am not really seeing what’s going on with the people around me?*

 The title of Luang Por Pasanno’s daylong retreat at Spirit Rock today is “The Whole of the Path: the Fruits of Spiritual Friendship.”
 Many people